Matei77/RL-Switch-Implementation/README.md

 the package was received.

-If the interface of the destination MAC is known and on "Listening", the package will be sent to the destination if the VLAN maches.
-Otherwise, if the interface of the destination MAC is unkown or a broadcast is sent, the package will be forwarded on all access interfaces in the same VLAN and on all "Listening" trunk interfaces, except the one it came from.
+If the interface of the destination MAC is known and on "Listening", the package will be sent to the destination if the VLAN matches.
+Otherwise, if the interface of the destination MAC is unknown or a broadcast is sent, the package will be forwarded on all access interfaces in the same VLAN and on all "Listening" trunk interfaces, except the one it came from.

 ### VLAN
 - if the package came from an access interface and is going to a trunk interface, the 802.1q header